 - They will ask what your financial goals are before recommending any financial strategies.

-Try to gauge the investment adviser’s trustworthiness
+Try to gauge the investment advisor’s trustworthiness

-Talk to more than one financial adviser and let them know you’re actively comparting.
+Talk to more than one financial advisor and let them know you’re actively comparting.
 Remember, you’re trusting them with safeguarding and growing your assets, so give them a thorough vetting.
-Are they a licensed financial adviser?
+Are they a licensed financial advisor?
 What type of advice can they provide?
 Also, ask how they’re paid and who they work for.
 Do they work on fee or commission?
 Do they want to have control of your entire portfolio?

-When you meet the adviser, try to gauge their financial experience.
+When you meet the advisor, try to gauge their financial experience.
 Don’t get caught up in whatever products they are trying to sell you.
 Give general information about yourself and your goals, take notes and ask for their expert advice.
 Do not feel you are compelled into having to sign on as a client when you’re done talking to them.

 You want an advisor who gives sound advice that and who will not say silly things like “I’m going make you rich.”
 Their job is to slowly grow your money, not to make you rich.
 If somebody makes you a promise that they can increase your money twenty percent every year guaranteed, then run the other way.
 You don’t want to get yourself involved in any Madoff-style Ponzi scheme.
 Madoff was the so-called custodian of his client’s money, and his clients paid dearly for that.
 You need a third party like Schwab or a TD Ameritrade who will keep the money for you safely outside of your investment advisor’s reach.